Maferep/SOR-TemperatureSimulator/README.md

 # Warnings

-Some tranlations to English are pending.
+Some translations to English are pending.